PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/firstprogram.md

 When developing a program it is useful to be able to termporarily hide sections of the code from the compiler by 'commenting them out`.

 Some suggest that good code does not require comments, but this is unlikely to be true.
-Remember that programs can be very long, and you may want to return to a program that you wrote years ago; a small investment in comments usually makes the code more maintainable and definitely easier for other to use.
+Remember that programs can be very long, and you may want to return to a program that you wrote years ago; a small investment in comments usually makes the code more maintainable and definitely easier for others to use.

 Comments may be added to code in two ways: